HenrYxZ/henryxz.github.io/about_me/influences/index.md

 ## Music
 - Explosions in the Sky
 - Caspian
+- Sigur Ros
 - Radiohead

 ## Series
 - LOST
 - Twin Peaks
+- The Simpsons
+- The Walking Dead

+## Movies
+- The Lord of the Rings
+- Inception
+- Harry Potter
+- Eternal Sunshine of the Spotless Mind

 ## Videogames
 - The Last of Us